KryskZ09/peaceofmind/README.md

 # ZenCord
 Originally developed by [Nevvulo](https://github.com/Nevvulo) by the name of `Peace of Mind`, this is a Powercord plugin that introduces Zen mode for Discord, similar to Visual Studio Code's Zen mode.
+It hides the server, channel, and members panels, as well as the Pin, Search, and Server Options bar.
+Just you and a text box.

 Zen mode should work with any themes and plugins, as all it does is target actual Discord CSS.
 For example, I use a minimal discord theme and a messagebox-changing them with a lot of random plugins.